 Forced From Home is an interactive, educational outdoor exhibition presented by Doctors Without Borders/Médecins Sans Frontières (MSF).
-It is designed to raise public awareness about the experience of the world’s 60 million refugees and internally displaced people.
-Guided by experienced MSF aid workers, visitors gain a deeper understanding of what it’s like to be forced from their homes, and the vital medical and humanitarian aid MSF provides.
+It is designed to raise public awareness about the experience of the world’s more than 65 million refugees and internally displaced people.
+Guided by experienced MSF aid workers, visitors gain a deeper understanding of what it is like to be forced from their homes, and the vital medical and humanitarian aid MSF provides.

 Who is Doctors Without Borders?

 Doctors Without Borders, known internationally as Médecins Sans Frontières (MSF), is an independent medical humanitarian organization that delivers emergency aid to people affected by armed conflict, epidemics, natural disasters, and exclusion from health care all over the world.
 MSF offers assistance to people based on need, irrespective of race, religion, gender, or political affiliation.

 MSF was founded in Paris, France, in 1971.
 Its principles are described in the organization’s founding charter.
 It is a non-profit, self-governed organization.

 Today, MSF is a worldwide movement of 24 associations, bound together as MSF International, based in Switzerland.

 Over 35,000 health professionals and logistical and administrative staff—most of whom are hired locally—work on programs in more than 60 countries worldwide.